Course Outline

 1

-Participation in laboratory classes to learn about cells, and develop skills of microscopy and scientific method
+Participation in workshop and laboratory classes to learn about cells, and develop skills of microscopy and scientific method

 1 2 4 5